hanxu900/Data-Science-Projects/Text Mining of Drug Reviews/README.md

 * LDA

 # Conclusion
 TF-IDF were found to be the most effective approach to convert textual data to numerical values.
 XGBoost got the highest accuracy (0.80) and f1-score (0.79) while logistic regression and SVM also showed high prediction power on the sentiment.
 Ensemble learning with logistic regression, SVM and XGBoost improved the final accuracy by 1%.
-In the topic modelling part, the four topics identified are related to the conditions, side effect, life change and other, respectively.
+In the topic modeling part, the four topics identified are related to the conditions, side effect, life change and other, respectively.